-- A. Pursuant to section 107(d) of the ACT and Section 445.0007, Florida Statutes, CSCF shall: - Develop and submit the local plan to the Governor of Florida (section 118.107(d)(1) of the ACT). - 2.
-Designate one-stop operators and providers (section 121 of the ACT). - 3.
-Ensure the appropriate use, management, and investment of associated funds received to maximize performance outcomes (section 116 of the ACT). - 4.
-Designate eligible providers of youth services, (section 123 of the ACT). - Develop an annual budget for the purpose of carrying out the duties of CSCF including, but not limited to, all programs promulgated under the ACT for the region. - Provide for the conduct of an annual audit of all funds managed by CSCF and submit a copy of that audit and copies of financial statements prepared for the conduct of CSCF business to the CONSORTIUM. - 7.
-Provide oversight for the one-stop delivery system, local employment and training activities, and youth activities conducted pursuant to the ACT. - Provide such staff and other support to the CONSORTIUM, as deemed necessary by the CONSORTIUM, for the conduct of CONSORTIUM business. - 9.
-Submit to the CONSORTIUM, for review and approval, the local plan, the one-stop operator designation, and the annual budget.
-If the Budget is not approved by the CONSORTIUM, CSCF shall submit an amended budget until a budget is approved.
-This provision shall be included in the CSCF corporate documents.

-10. Provide an annual report to the CONSORTIUM.
+- A. Pursuant to the ACT and Section 445.007, Florida Statutes, CSCF shall: - 1.
+Develop and submit the local plan to the Governor of Florida. - Designate one-stop operators and providers. - Ensure the appropriate use, management, and investment of associated funds received to maximize performance outcomes. - Designate eligible providers of youth services. - Develop an annual budget for the purpose of carrying out the duties of CSCF including, but not limited to, all programs promulgated under the ACT for the region. - Provide for the conduct of an annual audit of all funds managed by CSCF and submit a copy of that audit and copies of financial statements prepared for the conduct of CSCF business to the CONSORTIUM. - Provide oversight for the one-stop delivery system, local employment and training activities, and youth activities conducted pursuant to the ACT. - Provide such staff and other support to the CONSORTIUM, as deemed necessary by the CONSORTIUM, for the conduct of CONSORTIUM business. - Submit to the CONSORTIUM, for review and approval, the local plan, the one-stop operator designation, and the annual budget.
+If the Budget is not approved by the CONSORTIUM, CSCF shall submit an amended budget until a budget is approved. - Provide an annual report to the CONSORTIUM. - Coordinate the activities of the workforce development system with economic development strategies and other business and employer activities as may be appropriate and allowable.

-- Coordinate the activities of the workforce development system with economic development strategies and other business and employer activities as may be appropriate and allowable. - 12.
-Promote generally the participation of the private sector in all aspects of the conduct of CSCF business and services provided. - B. CSCF shall furnish a Commercial Crime Fidelity Bond for Employee Dishonesty on blanket basis with a maximum limit of One Million Dollars (\$1,000,000).
+- Promote generally the participation of the private sector in all aspects of the conduct of CSCF business and services provided. - B. CSCF shall furnish a Commercial Crime Fidelity Bond for Employee Dishonesty on blanket basis with a maximum limit of One Million Dollars (\$1,000,000).
 The bond shall be endorsed to cover "Third Party" liability including a third-party beneficiary clause in favor of each of the participating counties.
 The bond shall include a minimum twelve (12) month discovery period when written on a loss sustained basis. - C. Notwithstanding any provisions of the law to the contrary, none of the parties hereto shall be liable for any claims, damages, injuries, losses, or expenses arising out of or resulting from any act, omission, or negligence of any other party, their officers, employees, or agents.
-Nothing in this INTERLOCAL AGREEMENT shall be construed as waiving the sovereign immunity afforded to the participating counties under Section 768.28, Florida Statutes.
+Nothing in this Agreement shall be construed as waiving the sovereign immunity afforded to the participating counties under Section 768.28, Florida Statutes.